Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

-# HR onboarding and offboarding web app for Azure AD and local AD with flexible Organizational Charts.
+# HR onboarding and offboarding web app for Azure AD and local AD with flexible Organizational Charts

 This is an HR onboarding and offboarding web app for managing employees in Azure AD and hybrid local AD.